 ‘Sudden and fearful storms the air that sweep;

 Lightnings that with the air the fire do blend;

 The world alarm’d, and threaten the last end.’

 Camões himself possessed qualities of the epic hero.
-He was Galician and Celtic in ancestry and though orphaned he was a scholar, lover and soldier who bore deep injuries and long exile for empire and travelled the world for his king, returning to poverty, blindness and posthumous acclaim.
+He was Galician and Celtic in ancestry and though orphaned he became an esteemed scholar, lover and soldier who bore deep injuries and long exile for empire and travelled the world for his king, returning to poverty, blindness and posthumous acclaim.

 Despite the fact that he died in poverty, there’s a stately tomb in his name at the Mosteiro dos Jerónimos in Belém (indicated on the map below), west Lisbon, in a prime location at the church’s entrance opposite the great explorer himself, Vasco da Gama, his principal source of inspiration.